 IT IS ORDERED THAT:

-- 1. The decision of the County Board determining actual value of the subject property as of the assessment date, January 1, 2007, is affirmed. - 2.
+- 1. The decision of the County Board determining actual value of the subject property as of the assessment date, January 1, 2007, is vacated and reversed. - 2.
 Actual value, for the tax year 2007, of the subject property is: